Custom-Roles-for-TTT/TTT-Jingle-Jam-Roles-2024/README.md

 - [Game icons](https://game-icons.net/) for the role icons
 - [The Stig](https://steamcommunity.com/id/The-Stig-294) for the Randoman role that the Hoodoo was very heavily based on
 - Angela from the [Lonely Yogs](https://lonely-yogs.co.uk/) for her help with the math for drawing Wheel Boy's segmented wheel
-- The Yogscast for clips from their videos for the Wheelboy role
+- The Yogscast for clips from their videos for the Wheel Boy role